JakeStrube/JakeStrube.github.io/docs/index.md

 ## Introduction

-This is the individual datasheet for Jake Strube on team 204.
-Jake is incharge of the HMI subsystem for the team and all related assingments are linked below as well as a link to team 204's main page.
+This is the individual datasheet for Jake Strube on Team 204 for EGR 314.
+Jake is incharge of the HMI (Human Machine Interface) subsystem for the team and all related assingments are linked below as well as a link to team 204's main page.

 ## Directory